Danhall01/3DRenderer/3DRenderer/README.md

 - Remove gbuffer and instead load directly into the arrays

 TODO (now):
+- Create light UAV with structured buffer
+- Create spotlight
+- Create directional light
+- add light to scene
 - phong lighting for every light for each compute shader
-- add light to scene